Giovanni Emanuele Bidera: Biography

 Bidera was born in Palazzo Adriano, now a commune of Palermo.
+His family was part of the Arbëreshë community of Sicily.
 According to the Dizionario Biografico degli Italiani, his family were of humble origins.
-However, according to an 1986 article on Bidera's life and work written by his great-great-grandson, Luciano Villevieille Bideri, the Bideri were a noble Arbëreshë family who later fell on hard times.
+However, according to a 1986 article on Bidera's life and work written by his great-great-grandson, Luciano Villevieille Bideri, the Bideri were a noble family who later fell on hard times.
 Bidera was one of the seven children of Baroness Anna Dara and Count Pietro Atanasio Bideri.
 In his childhood and adolescence, the family owned a large palazzo on the Piazza Beati Paoli in Palermo and another in Palazzo Adriano on the main piazza (now called Piazza Umberto I) as well as numerous houses and land in the town and its surroundings.
 Because of his father's support for King Ferdinand IV, the family lost virtually all their holdings when the king was deposed in 1806.

 Giovanni Emanuele did not share his father's conservative views and support for the Bourbon rulers of Sicily and Naples which caused considerable friction between them.
 In 1799 and in the hope of modifying the young man's revolutionary sympathies, his father had sent him to the Eastern Rite seminary in Palermo.
 However, the seminary brought him into contact with other young men who shared his views and reinforced them.
 After yet another serious quarrel with his father, he ran away at the age of 18 intending study law at the university in Naples.
 Unable to make a living there and deeply in debt, he went back to Sicily and worked as an actor and set designer for a traveling theatre troupe.
 He also began writing plays.

 During his various peregrinations with the theatre troupe, which also included multiple sojourns in Naples, he met Giacoma Schultz, a Sicilan woman of Swiss origin.
 They married in 1812 and over the next 20 years had five children.
 Bidera and his young family settled in Naples in the late 1820s where he published a treatise on acting and found a congenial atmosphere in a musical circle called I Trascendentali.
 Several of his plays had also been published in Naples and Felice Romani encouraged him to try his hand at writing librettos.
 He provided a new libretto for the 1832 revival in Genoa of Saverio Mercadante's opera Gabriella di Vergy and contributed the synopsis for Salvadore Cammarano's libretto to Persiani's Ines de Castro.
 Bidera and Cammarano were subsequently involved in a year-long battle with the Neapolitan censors before the opera finally premiered in 1835.
 For Donizetti, he provided the complete librettos for Gemma di Vergy which premiered in 1834 and Marino Faliero which premiered the following year.